St Oswald's Priory, Gloucester

 View of the ruins of the Priory from the south side.

 A 9th-century Anglo-Saxon cross found at the Priory, now in Gloucester City Museum & Art Gallery.
 (Painted replica on right).

 The north side of the Priory.

 St Oswald's Priory was founded by Æthelflæd, daughter of Alfred the Great, and her husband Æthelred, ealdorman of Mercia, in the late 880s or the 890s.
-It appears to have been an exact copy of the Old Minster, Winchester It is a Grade I listed building.
+It appears to have been an exact copy of the Old Minster, Winchester Its ruins are a Grade I listed building.

 The site was an important part of the Burh of Gloucester and was supported by the ruling family of the time including king Æthelstan.
 From the 11th century its importance declined, becoming a minor house of Canons regular until suppression in 1536.
 The building was damaged during the English Civil War and largely demolished in 1643.

 History

 Foundation

 St Peter's Abbey had been founded in Gloucester about 679 by Osric, ruler of the Hwicce, and at the end of the ninth century Æthelred, Lord of the Mercians and his wife Æthelflæd, daughter of King Alfred the Great, founded a new minster at a different location in Gloucester, also initially dedicated to St Peter.
 In 909 a combined West Saxon and Mercian raid into Danish territory resulted in the translation of some of the bones of St Oswald to the new church from Bardney Abbey in Lincolnshire, and the priory was renamed St Oswald's in his honour.